kiei925-s15/rails-api-project/README.md

 In order to do this, you will need to first complete the RCAV for that URL (I started it off in `routes.rb`).

-Then, in your `ForecastsController` file, add the following to the top:
+Then, in your `ForecastsController` file, add the following to the very top:

     require 'open-uri'
     require 'json'